We are currently accepting applications for the Grow Ontario Accelerator Hub.

 • product development — creating prototypes, performing field trials, removing any barriers to a market launch or private sector adoption and optimizing a minimum viable product that best meets the needs of customers (will advance technologies through TRL 7-9)

-In addition to the OAFRI funding streams, a new Grow Ontario Accelerator Hub will provide business supports that enable more solutions and technologies to be brought to market by providing mentoring and advisory services in agri-food business acceleration, growth planning and investment readiness.
-Supports will also be provided to businesses across the agri-food supply chain with respect to innovation adoption.
+In addition to the OAFRI funding streams, the Grow Ontario Accelerator Hub provides agri-food business supports that enable more solutions and technologies to be brought to market by providing:

-Intake is open.
-The deadline to submit is January 11, 2024.
-However, intake for the Grow Ontario Accelerator Hub is open on a continuous basis.
+Intake for the Grow Ontario Accelerator Hub is open on a continuous basis.

 • synthesis